Why should the grind change with the seasons?

 - Note your current setting (on manual or electric grinder).

-- Taste, comparing fluidity, acidity and bitterness.
+- Taste by comparing the fluidity, acidity and bitterness.

 Special case: espresso in autumn